 Before coming to Seminole State College, Stuart spent five years working in the online department of the largest print media provider in Arizona, where she served as a project manager and Web developer.
 She also spent two years working as an online course technical assistant in Seminole State's Distance Learning Department before assuming her role as an instructional technology specialist.

 Stuart's greatest strengths lie in Web development, design, user accessibility and problem solving.
-She graduated from Arizona State University with a bachelor's degree in industrial technology in August 2002.
+She graduated from Arizona State University with a bachelor's degree in industrial technology and is currently pursuing her M.Ed. in instructional technology at the University of South Florida.

 Margaret Taylor, Seminole State's distance learning support specialist, joined the eLearning staff in September 2008.
 She has more than 15 years of experience in customer service and seven years of experience in information technologies.